tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 n "~ 0 0 <<7 5 > 3>"
 ```

-Regarding the microtones in the bass, the notes divide 2.5 semitones (seven 33-EDO steps) into four pitches so it's quite microtonal yet it's still perceived as four distinct pitches.
-For an interesting timbral effect, I layered two bass oscillators, with the second pitched 15 33-EDO steps apart (545.5 cents, an approximation of the 11th harmonic).
+Regarding the microtones in the bass melody, the notes divide 2.5 semitones (seven 33-EDO steps) into four pitches so the melody is quite microtonal yet still perceived as four distinct pitches.
+To add an interesting timbral effect, I layered two bass oscillators, with the second pitched 15 33-EDO steps apart (545.5 cents, an approximation of the 11th harmonic).
 This harmonization really makes the bass shine and sound cool on trashy speakers.
-It's almost like additive synthesis with extra 11th harmonic.
-The harmonic series is an indispensible reference when sound designing percussion and bass.
+It's almost like additive synthesis with an extra 11th harmonic.
+I fnd the harmonic series to be an indispensible reference when sound designing percussion and bass.

 For mixing and production, I used drum bus limiting, multiband sidechaining, mid-side EQ, a mastering chain with the stock Ableton limiter, Rift by Minimal Audio for distortion on the chords and hi-hats, and Output Portal for delay effects.
 For sub and bass compatibility, I followed Slynk's recipe for [making sub bass sound good on any sound system](https://www.youtube.com/watch?v=ecKbeDfJxtQ).